Download the all-new Republic app:

 Advertisement

-Researchers at University of Exeter in UK and Marine and Environmental Sciences Centre in Portugal found that in warmer temperatures predicted by Intergovernmental Panel on Climate Change (IPCC) scenarios, 76-93 per cent of hatchlings would be female.
+Researchers at the University of Exeter in the UK and the Marine and Environmental Sciences Centre in Portugal found that in warmer temperatures predicted by Intergovernmental Panel on Climate Change (IPCC) scenarios, 76-93 per cent of hatchlings would be female.

-figures are specific to study site in Guinea-Bissau, West Africa, but researchers say y expect a similar picture globally.
+The figures are specific to the study site in Guinea-Bissau, West Africa, but researchers say they expect a similar picture globally.

 Advertisement

-y also predict rising sea levels will submerge 33-43 per cent of current nesting areas used by green turtles on beaches where study was carried out.
+They also predict rising sea levels will submerge 33-43 per cent of current nesting areas used by green turtles on the beaches where the study was carried out.

 Advertisement

-"Green turtles are facing trouble in future due to loss of habitats and increasing temperatures," said Rita Patricio from University of Exeter.
+"Green turtles are facing trouble in the future due to loss of habitats and increasing temperatures," said Rita Patricio from the University of Exeter.

 Advertisement

-"Although rising temperatures will lead to more female hatchlings -- and 32-64 per cent more nesting females by 2120 -- mortality in eggs will also be higher in se warmer conditions," she said.
+"Although rising temperatures will lead to more female hatchlings -- and 32-64 per cent more nesting females by 2120 -- mortality in eggs will also be higher in these warmer conditions," she said.

 "As temperatures continue to rise, it may become impossible for unhatched turtles to survive," said Rita.